kgrid-objects/score/docs/README.md

 An age value between 30 and 90 years is expected.
 For age values greater than 65 or less than 45, results are given, however the model is predicated on data from 45 to 64 years old and therefore results for individuals 30 to 45 and 65 to 90 are likely to be less accurate.

-# How to get the SCORE Knowledge Object running in your local environment
+# Try Out the SCORE Knowledge Object

 ### Starting from source code